AusClimateService/npcp/methods/ecdfm.md

 ## Method

 The first step in any bias correction prodcedure involves establishing a statistical relationship or transfer function between model outputs and observations over a reference (i.e. historical/training) time period.
 The established transfer function is then applied to the target model data (e.g. future model projections) in order to produce a "bias corrected" model time series.

 Many bias correction procudures are quantile based, meaning the model data are corrected on a quantile by quantile basis.
-In *equidistant cumulative density function matching* (EDCFm; [Li et al, 2010](https://doi.org/10.1029/2009JD012882)), the transfer function represents the distance (i.e. arithmetic difference) between the observations and model for each quantile of the training period.
+In *equidistant cumulative density function matching* (ECDFm; [Li et al, 2010](https://doi.org/10.1029/2009JD012882)), the transfer function represents the distance (i.e. arithmetic difference) between the observations and model for each quantile of the training period.
 Those differences are then added to the target model data